zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullstandard.rst

 ========================

 This scenario involves the presence of a single tenant.
-It builds on the :ref:`previous scenario <scenario-fullsmall>` by decoupling a few services and prepare the |product| infrastructure for a future growth and scalability.
+It builds on the :ref:`Full Small Scenario <scenario-fullsmall>` by decoupling a few services and prepare the |product| infrastructure for a future growth and scalability .
 This scenario is therefore intended for infrastructures including hundreds of accounts and are ready to scale up to tens of thousands of accounts.